RedBearAK/toshy/README.md

 ### VSCode(s) and Firefox menu stealing focus when hitting `Option/Alt`

-For Firefox, the fix is relatively simple: Get to the advanced config settings by hitting `Cmd+comma` (if Toshy or Kinto is enabled), or by entering "about:config" into the URL/address bar.
+For Firefox, the fix is relatively simple: Get to the advanced config settings by entering `about:config` into the URL/address bar.
 Accept the warning, and search for:

 ```ini
 ui.key.menuAccessKeyFocuses